ChargeIn/LockedToLearn/README.md

 ## Usage

-Install the app and download the provided template form the app.
+Install the app and download the provided template from the app.

-Add the words you want to learn to the excel sheet provided and save it in xls format.
+Add the words you want to learn to the excel sheet and save it in xls format.

 Upload the filled out template in the app and start the service.